Tag Archives: Hughes Tool Company Aircraft Division

 [The field elevation of Edwards Air Force Base (EDW) is 2,210 feet (704 meters) above Sea Level.
 If the time-to-altitude flights had been made at nearby NAS Point Mugu (NTD) on the southern California coast, which has a field elevation 13 feet (4 meters), the times might have been significantly reduced.
 The air temperature at Edwards, though, was much colder.]

-One day earlier, 26 March, Allison Engine Company test pilot Jack Schweibold flew the same YOH-6A to set three Fédération Aéronautique Internationale (FAI) World Records for Distance Over a Closed Circuit Without Landing of 2,800.20 kilometers (1,739.96 miles).⁶ One week earlier, 20 March, Jack Zimmerman had set a Fédération Aéronautique Internationale (FAI) World Record for Distance Over a Closed Circuit Without Landing of 1,700.12 kilometers (1,056.41 miles).⁷ Fifty-three years later, these four World Records still stand.
+One day earlier, 26 March, Allison Engine Company test pilot Jack Schweibold flew the same YOH-6A to set three Fédération Aéronautique Internationale (FAI) World Records for Distance Over a Closed Circuit Without Landing of 2,800.20 kilometers (1,739.96 miles).⁶ One week earlier, 20 March, Jack Zimmerman had set a Fédération Aéronautique Internationale (FAI) World Record for Distance Over a Closed Circuit Without Landing of 1,700.12 kilometers (1,056.41 miles).⁷ Fifty-eight years later, these four World Records still stand.

 The Hughes Model 369 was built in response to a U.S. Army requirement for a Light Observation Helicopter (“L.O.H.”).
 It was designated YOH-6A, and the first aircraft received U.S. Army serial number 62-4211.
 It competed with prototypes from Bell Helicopter Company (YOH-4) and Fairchild-Hiller (YOH-5).
 All three aircraft were powered by a lightweight Allison Engine Company turboshaft engine.
 The YOH-6A won the three-way competition and was ordered into production as the OH-6A Cayuse.
 It was nicknamed “loach,” an acronym for L.O.H.